TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 &#x2020; You might have noticed the example above is done via HTML entities.
 Unfortunately there is no very illustrative way of verifying the same point in the JS console as the console for some reason depicts all emoji created this way as their corresponding non-emoji base code points.

+&#x2020; What makes it all extra confusing is how the syntax for Regular Expressions also uses the `\...` to mean special things.
+For instance, `\d` means _any digit_ in RegEx while `\w` means any word.
+Not only that but even in many programming languages the `\u...` allows us to get characters directly from code points ( like String.fromCodePoint(...) ).
+But all these things do not produce control characters, they are simply also used to give letters special meaning.